Model projective twists and generalised lantern relations: Model projective twists

 In this case, $\CPtwo$ is not a Spin manifold, but since we work over a field of coefficient two, the isomorphism $\text{HW}^*(T_{q_1}^*, T_{q_1}^*;\Zmod) \cong H_{-*}(\Omega \CPtwo; \Zmod)$ from \cite{absch} still holds.
 We therefore obtain the expected isomorphism

-The homology of the loop space $\Omega \CPtwo$ can be computed by considering the fibration $\Omega S^5 \to \Omega \CPtwo \to S^1$ obtained by ``looping twice" the standard fibration $S^1 \to S^5 \to \CPtwo$ and (as we did in Seciton \ref{expectedrp2}) and applying the Serre spectral sequence (see \cite[Chapter 16 (a)]{htpytheory}).
+The homology of the loop space $\Omega \CPtwo$ can be computed by considering the fibration $\Omega S^5 \to \Omega \CPtwo \to S^1$ obtained by ``looping twice'' the standard fibration $S^1 \to S^5 \to \CPtwo$ and (as we did in Section \ref{expectedrp2}) and applying the Serre spectral sequence (see \cite[Chapter 16 (a)]{htpytheory}).